 LAW Preparing for National Committee on Accreditation Exams

 This guide is intended to help applicants for the National Committee on Accreditation (NCA) studying for examinations in Canadian law and lead to Canadian information sources that they may find useful.
-The tabs found above will open pages that will assist in finding books to use for study in various areas of Canadian law and other resources.
+The tabs found on the left hand menu will open pages that will assist in finding books to use for study in various areas of Canadian law and other resources.
 Legal databases may be restricted to University of Calgary users or to Faculty of Law users.

 Visiting the law library

 The Bennett Jones Law Library on the 2nd Floor of Murray Fraser Hall at the University of Calgary is open to all members of the public requiring access to the collection.
-The library extends borrowing privileges to Alumni and The Alberta Library (TAL) cardholders.
+The library extends borrowing privileges to Alumni, Community Reader and The Alberta Library (TAL) cardholders.

 Reference Service will assist researchers with identifying and locating sources of legal information and other library resources.
 The Bennett Jones Law Library maintains a website with links to resources such as federal and provincial legislation, courts, international law and legal research guides.
 Workstations for access to the library catalgue, online research databases, Microsoft Office, and Internet are located throughout the library and in the Bennett Jones Law Library Computer Lab.
 Full text ebooks and journals are available through the library catalogue.